akka/alpakka/docs/src/main/paradox/mqtt.md

 The code in this guide is part of runnable tests of this project.
 You are welcome to edit the code and run it in sbt.

+> Test code requires a MQTT server running in the background.
+You can start one quickly using docker:
+>
+> `docker-compose up mqtt`

 Scala
 :   ```
     sbt